- ๐จ 2026.8: Comfort Braking โ Rolling Out NOW

 Grok AI with Navigation Commands (Beta)

 The headline feature of 2026.2.6 is the arrival of Grok in European Teslas.
-Built by xAI, Grok was first rolled out to US vehicles in late 2025; the 2026.2.6 update brings it officially to EU-market cars.
+Built by xAI, Grok was first broadly rolled out to US vehicles in mid-2025 (version 2025.26), though limited access for Premium Connectivity and X Premium+ subscribers dated back to December 2023.
+The 2026.2.6 update brings it officially to EU-market cars.

 What makes this integration notable is the navigation hook.
 You can speak naturally to Grok and have it manage destinations without touching the screen: